vectorgrp/XCPlite/docs/TECHNICAL.md

 Runtime A2L generation can be turned off.
 Measurement and calibration metadata may be added with the usual methods.

 This is currently in experimental state.
-The xcp-client tool from the Rust xcp-lite version has support to read this information from an ELF/DWARF file.
+The xcpclient tool has support to read this information from an ELF/DWARF file.
 CPP is not supported yet.